ahmedsabry66/Portfolio/README.md

 - Successfully complete the Digital Egypt Pioneers scholarship program in Microsoft Power BI, honing my skills in data visualization and analysis
 - Obtain the Microsoft Certified: Power Platform Solution Architect Expert (PL-300) certification to solidify my expertise in Power BI and other Power Platform tools
-- Land my first job as a junior data analyst, leveraging my skills in Python, SQL, and data analysis
+- Land my first job as a junior data analyst, leveraging my skills in Python, SQL, Power BI, and data analysis
 - Gain hands-on experience with Azure database services, enhancing my proficiency in cloud-based data management and analysis
 - Contribute to open-source data analysis projects to further develop my skills and make a positive impact in the data science community
 - Continuously improve my problem-solving abilities and stay updated with the latest trends and advancements in the field of data analysis